 🧪 Publish and test your Event App

 Before anyone can access your Event App, you have to publish it.
 Publishing opens the app to your attendees and lets you log in as an attendee to try it out.
 Don't worry!
 Attendees won't know where or how to find the app until you tell them.
-Refer to our article about publishing and managing your Event App for complete instructions.
+Read our article about publishing and managing your Event App for complete instructions.

-🤝 Promoting during your event
+🤝 Promote during your event

 Send targeted communication - Easily find out who has and hasn't downloaded the Mobile App or logged in to the web version yet and send them a reminder email after the event starts.

 At check-in — Ask your in-person check-in staff to mention the app when they greet attendees.
-Leverage effective signage here, like banners or tabletop displays.
+Leverage effective signage, like banners or tabletop displays.
 We’ve also witnessed creative tactics such as putting a QR code linking to the app promo page on the back of printed badges, or including a postcard about it in swag bags.

-Intro session/keynote — Ask your emcee or keynote speaker to highlight the Event App, including how to use it and how to download it.
+Keynote — Ask your emcee or keynote speaker to highlight the Event App, including how to use it and how to download it.
 This is one of the most effective ways to encourage app adoption and engagement.

 TV screens and projectors — If your venue has TV screens, use the Gallery feature in Live Display to show visuals about the Event App.
 Turn on the 'Promote App' Live Display feature to reveal a QR code that lets users download your app quickly and easily!

 Printed signage — Promote your app on printed signage.
 Let attendees know that maps, Agenda details, and more are right at their fingertips.